exercism/docs/season-of-docs-proposal.md

 ---

-# Improve Exercism's docs to encourage new contributions
+# Expand Exercism's docs to encourage new contributions

 ## About your organization